eBooks

 Cold Hit (1999)

 This was the old Asia Hand decade.
-Washington Square/the Texas Lonestar Bar.
 Insider knowledge was needed to navigate this largely hidden world for foreign expatriates.
 Communications were difficult.
-It was an era of rotary phones, fax and Telex machines and postal mail.
+People used rotary phones, fax machines and postal mail.
 This was the pre-Internet, pre-social media world where the fall of the Berlin Wall started the decade.
 The opening of the BTS, the sky train, in Bangkok ended this period.
+During this period, I worked as a corporate lawyer and journalist.
+I spent 6 weeks a year in Vietnam (1990 to 1995) working in a law office in Saigon.
+I covered the UNTAC period in Cambodia in 1993 as a freelance journalist.
+I was soaking up multiple histories, cultures, languages, and tensions as change brought conflict.

-The experiences and memories of those times and places are salted into the Calvino books and other novels written during this decade.
+The memories of those times and places are salted into the Calvino books and other novels written during this decade.
 The first decade was productive for writing and publishing books.
 I published 13 books, 6 of them novels in the Calvino series.

 My literary influences in the first decade: Nelson Algren (Man with a Golden Arm), Henry Miller (Tropic of Cancer), Henry Miler’s publisher and my mentor and friend, Barney Rosset, and Charles Bukowski.